The Quiet Green

 as if my soul was starving

-to find this moment once more.
+to find this feeling once more.

 The grass is softer here,